-- r.
-When a parcel has been sold or destroyed in accordance with the provision of Article 16 of the Agreement, a report of the sale or destruction shall be prepared. - 2.
-The proceeds of the sale shall be used in the first place to defray the charges upon the parcel.
-Any balance which there may be shall be forwarded to the Postal Administration of the country of origin for payment to the sender, on whom the cost of forwarding it shall fall.
+1. When a parcel has been sold or destroyed in accordance with the provisions of Article 18 of the Agreement, a report of the sale or destruction shall be prepared.

+2. The proceeds of the sale shall be used in the first place to defray the charges postal or non-postal upon the parcel.
+Any balance which there may be shall be forwarded to the Postal Administration of the country of origin for payment to the sender on whom the cost of forwarding it shall fall.

-Enquiries concerning Parcels or Trade Charge Money Orders.
+Article 31. - Enquiries concerning Parcels or Trade Charge Money Orders.